Hawkbat/ow-mod-jam-2/README.md

 A short story mod for Outer Wilds.
 A Nomai recording has been added to the Vessel.

+Caution: Some elements of this mod may be triggers for sufferers of entomophobia.

 Made for the Summer 2023 Outer Wilds Mod Jam.

 ## Known Issues